Ahead of the New Year Plant Hunt, Charlotte Rankin shares ten wildflowers to look out for this winter in the North East.

 While wildflowers are typically associated with spring and summer, there are still wildflowers to be seen in flower during winter.
-Using British Flora guides, we can expect around two-per cent of plant species to be in flower during the winter period such as the ‘all year rounders’.
+Using British flora guides, we can expect around two-per cent of plant species to be in flower during the winter period such as the ‘all year rounders’.
 However, as result of warmer winters and springs, many wildflowers are extending their flowering period or flowering earlier than what we read in flower guides.

-Wildflowers to look out for this Winter
+Wildflowers to find this Winter

 Daisy Bellis perennis

 Daisy, paired with the Dandelion, is the most familiar member of the daisy family.
 The Daisy is an ‘all year rounder’ and is abundant in almost any short grass including garden lawns.